LAPTOP REPAIR GLOSSARY / MOTHERBOARD & CHIP / CAPACITOR

 WHAT IT IS

-Capacitors are passive electronic components that store electrical charge and release it to smooth out voltage fluctuations in a circuit.
-On a laptop motherboard, hundreds of capacitors are present in the power delivery circuits, charging circuits, and throughout the board — they are critical to stable operation of every chip.
+Capacitors are passive electronic components that store electrical charge and release it to smooth out voltage fluctuations.
+On a laptop motherboard, hundreds of capacitors are present in power delivery, charging circuits, and throughout the board.

 On modern laptop motherboards, most capacitors are tiny surface-mount components (as small as 0.6mm × 0.3mm).
-They don’t have the visible bulging tops of failed capacitors seen on old desktop motherboards — instead, failed SMD capacitors show no visible signs and can only be identified with specialised diagnostic equipment.
+Failed SMD capacitors show no visible signs and can only be identified with specialised diagnostic equipment.

 SYMPTOMS OF CAPACITOR FAILURE